ioBroker/ioBroker.docs/docs/en/dev/adapterdebug.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterdebug.md
-hash: Cz67x0YZ6eFTiBBw1qO/E8odJ7LNuUYZPNlxe9Xq/Lc=
+hash: IPSFpfv8zfu2KhGaRA83bHcfSob2Nn2knD7iwyPmncY=
 ---
 # Debug adapters
 ## Debug adapters with Chrome
 Node.JS supports debugging with Chrome.

-If you stop an adapter in ioBroker and then start it from the console like this:
+If you stop an adapter in ioBroker and then start it from the console (CLI) like this:

 ```
 cd /opt/iobroker